 Medical Editor: John P. Cunha, DO, FACOEP

-Pentothal (Thiopental Sodium for Injection, USP) is used to help patients relax before receiving general anesthesia with an inhaled medication.
-It is in a group of drugs called barbiturates.
+Pentothal (thiopental sodium for injection) is a barbiturate used to help patients relax before receiving general anesthesia with an inhaled medication.
 The brand name drug Pentothal is no longer available in the U.S. Generic versions may be available.
-Common side effects include coughing, sneezing, or hiccups.
+Common side effects of Pentothal (thiopental sodium) include coughing, sneezing, hiccups, slowed breathing, slow heart rate, cardiac arrhythmias, prolonged sleepiness and recovery, and shivering.

 Thiopental is administered intravenously (IV) and the patient is monitored.
 Dose is adjusted according to the patient's age, sex, and weight.
 Thiopental may interact with blood pressure medications, diuretics (water pills), probenecid, diazoxide, zimelidine, opioid analgesics, aminophylline, or midazolam.
 Tell your doctor about all prescription and over-the-counter medications and supplements you use.
 Thiopental should only be used during pregnancy if prescribed.
 It may be harmful to a fetus.
 This medication can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breast-feeding.
 Thiopental may be habit-forming.